Last Updated on

 Strategies For Struggling Readers

 For many children, traditional reading instruction strategies are effective.

 Same lessons and methods

+Think about it.
 Who wants to repetitively engage in an activity that causes tears, anxiety and frustration?

 We know the value and importance of reading, but often hit a wall when we run out of strategies for our struggling reader.

 The Value of Reading

 However, when we dig deeper into how we equip children to read, many begin to think differently.